EmployeeIssues.comU.S. Employee Rights in Plain English

 If you become unemployed, then you might be eligible to receive self-employment help as part of your state unemployment benefits.

-The national Unemployment Insurance System, which provides funding for state unemployment benefits, also provides for Self-Employment Assistance, a special program in which state unemployment offices may voluntarily participate.
+The national Unemployment Insurance System, which provides funding for state unemployment benefits, also provides for Self-Employment Assistance (SEA), a special program in which state unemployment offices may voluntarily participate.

-The program provides self-employment help and encouragement to eligible unemployed workers, including those with disabilities, who want to become self-employed.
+The program provides self-employment help and encouragement to eligible unemployed workers, including those with disabilities, who want to become self-employed and are willing to work full time at it.
 At last check, the following states were participating in the program.*

 • Delaware